nomike/nomikes_python_challenges/chapters/2/2.1/index.md

 The syntax is a bit different, but you see the similarities.

-Somehwere in the dephts of the python source code, is a definition of the `print` function.
+Somewhere in the depths of the python source code, is a definition of the `print` function.

 ## Strings